iamluirio/echo-chambers-news-aggregators/README.md

 git clone https://github.com/ptrespidi/echo-chambers-news-aggregators.git
 ```

+We show the code to be readily utilized for testing purposes, allowing you to explore the presence of echo chambers based on our analysis within a defined text-containing system.
+This setup also enables you to experiment with the tools we employed throughout our study.
+We provide a detailed figure illustrating the dataset we constructed from scratch, along with the specific timeframe during which the news articles were retrieved.
+This will aid in replicating our methodology and verifying the robustness of our findings in your own investigations.

 ## Git repository
 - [Automated Collecting Data System](https://github.com/ptrespidi/echo_chambers_intership/tree/main/Automated%20Collecting%20Data%20System): Collecting news for our study prove to be a time-intensive process, particularly when simulating the daily routines of multiple users engaging with diverse news articles.
 One significant time-consuming aspect is the meticulous attention to detail in simulating the entire user experience.
 We started creating an automated system for collecting news; we identify Selenium as a powerful open-source framework for automating web browsers.
 This system facilitate the simulation of user interactions